 Implications of the Implicate

 Psychics and New Age types were quick to latch onto this notion.
-The holographic model, taken to its logical conclusion, could explain a wide range of phenomena such as precognition, telepathy, poltergeists, lucid dreaming, and near death experiences, to say nothing of religious and mystical experiences.
+The holographic model, taken to its logical conclusion, could potentially explain a wide range of phenomena such as precognition, telepathy, poltergeists, lucid dreaming, and near-death experiences, to say nothing of religious and mystical experiences.
 The theory is that our brains habitually unfold the implicate order in predictable ways, but as we can change the frequency or angle of a laser beam, perhaps we can experience other places, times, and knowledge—all equally present everywhere in the holomovement—given the right circumstances.
 This was the major thrust of The Holographic Universe.
 Author Michael Talbot took the holographic model well beyond what Pribram and Bohm outlined to explain a vast array of paranormal phenomena.

-Renowned philosopher Ken Wilber, who edited the book The Holographic Paradigm, takes a contrarian view of the model’s viability.
+Philosopher Ken Wilber, who edited the book The Holographic Paradigm, takes a contrarian view of the model’s viability.
 He thinks it’s worthwhile in a limited sense, but considers it a grave mistake to apply the model too broadly, or to read too much into it.
 He resists, for example, attempts to equate the implicate order with God or Brahman.
 And he worries about trying to understand something transcendent (or transmental) in mental terms.
 If you want to have a transcendent experience, he says, that requires the long, hard work of spiritual transformation—not simply learning to picture the world differently.